 Stakeholders in a product company span C-level execs, product managers/developers/designers (and an equal set within managed services), marketing/sales/customer support, and finally the end-users.

-Finally, now that releasing working digital products has become a commodity, the challenge most companies face is being able to release the right product.
+In a mature company, releasing working digital products is a commodity, the real challenge is to release the right product.

 It’s easy to forget that interaction design pattern libraries have been mainstream for 20 years now.
 Many decades before the year 2000, style guides ensured consistent representation of a brand across goods and services.